 Starting on May 12, 2023, all foreign nationals entering the U.S. will need to be fully vaccinated and show proof of vaccination before boarding a U.S.-bound flight.
 Those applying for a green card will also need to show proof of full vaccination when attending the immigration medical exam.

 Do I need to be fully vaccinated if I am an American citizen or lawful permanent resident?

-If you’re a U.S. citizen or green card holder you will need to either show proof of full vaccination or a negative Covid test taken within 24 hours before departure.
-Those who are fully vaccinated will need to show proof of full vaccination as well as a negative Covid test taken within 72 hours of departure.
+If you’re a U.S. citizen or green card holder you don’t need to show proof of vaccination or a negative Covid test.

 Do children need to get a pre-departure Covid test?